What is the Ha Giang Loop?

 Recommended accommodation in Hanoi:

-Rules, Roads and Safety on the Ha Giang Loop
+Rules, Roads & Safety on the Ha Giang Loop 👮♀️

 Ha Giang Loop Roads

-Over recent years, riding the Ha Giang Loop has become a popular thing to do.
+Over recent years, riding the Ha Giang Loop has become more popular.
 This means that the roads are generally in good condition, however, there are sketchy sections.
 Road conditions can change rapidly so it is best to check with travellers on the ground for the most up-to-date information.
 We recommend asking your questions about the Ha Giang Loop in our Facebook group!

 Safety on the Ha Giang Loop